-Find your textbook and other course materials by searching in the Course Readings list using your professor's last name or course name.
+You can find your textbook and other course materials by searching in the Course Readings list using your professor's last name or course name.

 The Claremont Colleges Library use the Library of Congress Classification System to organize physical books in the library.
 Our science section can be found on the first (1st) floor of the Honnold side of the building.
-Below, you will find a list of subjects and the call number grouping in which they may be found.

 LC Subclasses for Community & Global Health